Verisign : Java Glossary

 Verisign

-In the effort to close a security hole, Java Plug-In version 1.2.2 requires an exact match of the JAR signer’s root CA certificate (fingerprint) with one in Internet Explorer’s CA store on the executing platform.
+In the effort to close a security hole, Java Plug-In version 1.2.2 requires an exact match of the JAR signer’s root CA (Certificate Authority) certificate (fingerprint) with one in Internet Explorer’s CA store on the executing platform.
 Just matching the public key is not sufficient, the validity period, etc. must also match.

 Because Verisign issued so many different root certificates with the same public key, but slightly differing otherwise, you may not have the precise root certificate you need pre-installed.
 Their competitor Thawte did not do this, so Thawte certificates work where Verisign ones sometimes don’t.